cocos/cocos-docs/en/release-notes/upgrade-guide-v2.0.md

 ## 3.6 RenderTexture Screenshot

 In 1.x, developers generally use `cc.RenderTexture` to complete the screenshot function, but this is a feature in the old version of the rendering tree.
 After we remove the rendering tree, the screenshot function is used in a completely different way.
 In simple terms, `cc.RenderTexture` in 2.0 becomes a resource type that inherits from the `cc.Texture` resource.
 The developer completes the screenshot by rendering a camera content to the `cc.RenderTexture` resource.
-For details, please refer to [Camera Document Screenshots] (../render/camera.html#%E6%88%AA%E5%9B%BE).
+For details, please refer to [Camera Document Screenshots](../render/camera.html#%E6%88%AA%E5%9B%BE).

 ## 3.7 TiledMap function simplification